My-Finance-Report/yearly_report/README.md

 -> POS
   -> add ability for a guest to order (WIP)
+  --> need to remove RLS on tables for menu items
   -> bigger: add ability to charge for the item
   -> add an effect for the order to send a notification